- Patient Information:

 - have any other medical conditions.

-BARACLUDE will harm your unborn baby.
-Talk to your healthcare provider if you
+if BARACLUDE will harm your unborn baby.
+Talk to your healthcare provider if

 Pregnancy Registry.
 If you take BARACLUDE while you are pregnant, talk to your healthcare provider about how you can take part in the BARACLUDE Pregnancy Registry.
 The purpose of the pregnancy registry is to collect information about the health of you and your baby.